Swift Student Challenge 2026

 I lived in Accra for most of my life growing up, and every rainy season brought the same fear.
 Streets would flood within minutes.
 People would wade through deep water with no idea which roads were safe.
 On June 3, 2015, severe flooding in Accra claimed 154 lives when floodwaters triggered an explosion at a gas station near Circle, a major commercial and transport area in Accra.
 That moment shaped the reason I built this app.

-Asuo, which means "flowing water" in Akan, was built from that experience.
+Asuo, which means "flowing water" in Akan or Twi, a language from Ghana, was built from that experience.
 It is an offline flood navigation app that uses pre-loaded historical flood data and available weather forecasts to guide users to safety through the safest walking routes, it also locates nearby shelters and includes a slide-to-call SOS button for emergency services.

 I lived in Accra for most of my life growing up, and every rainy season brought the same fear.
 Streets would flood within minutes.
 People would wade through deep water with no idea which roads were safe.
 On June 3, 2015, severe flooding in Accra claimed 154 lives when floodwaters triggered an explosion at a gas station near Circle, a major commercial and transport area in Accra.
 That moment shaped the reason I built this app.

-Asuo, which means "flowing water" in Akan, was built from that experience.
+Asuo, which means "flowing water" in Akan or Twi, a language from Ghana, was built from that experience.
 It is an offline flood navigation app that uses pre-loaded historical flood data and available weather forecasts to guide users to safety through the safest walking routes, it also locates nearby shelters and includes a slide-to-call SOS button for emergency services.

 I lived in Accra for most of my life growing up, and every rainy season brought the same fear.
 Streets would flood within minutes.
 People would wade through deep water with no idea which roads were safe.
 On June 3, 2015, severe flooding in Accra claimed 154 lives when floodwaters triggered an explosion at a gas station near Circle, a major commercial and transport area in Accra.
 That moment shaped the reason I built this app.

-Asuo, which means "flowing water" in Akan, was built from that experience.
+Asuo, which means "flowing water" in Akan or Twi, a language from Ghana, was built from that experience.
 It is an offline flood navigation app that uses pre-loaded historical flood data and available weather forecasts to guide users to safety through the safest walking routes, it also locates nearby shelters and includes a slide-to-call SOS button for emergency services.

 Project Overview